Mcompetitions/M4-methods/README.md

 The “ML_benchmarks” file involves the Python code used for generating the forecasts of the Machine Learning benchmarks of the competition.

 The “4Theta method” file involves the R code used for generating the forecasts of the 4Theta method.
 This method, which is a modification of the original Theta method (Assimakopoulos & Nikolopoulos, 2000 – winning method of M3), was submitted by two of the organizers (Spiliotis & Assimakopoulos) and, therefore, wasn’t eligible for a prize.

+The “Evaluation and Ranks” file involves the scores and the ranks of the submitted methods, both in terms of Point Forecasts and Prediction Intervals.
+The results are presented per Frequency, Domain and In Total.